ligheffect95/kaataq-game/README.md

 # Kaataq - Lenten Alutiiq Game

-A digital adaptation of the traditional Alutiiq stick guessing game, designed as a mobile-friendly multiplayer experience for conference icebreakers and cultural education.
+A digital adaptation of the traditional Alutiiq stick guessing game, designed as a mobile-friendly multiplayer experience for my IASA SEAPAVAA 2025 conference/workshop icebreaker and broader cultural education.

 ## About the Game